jritter/blogposts/ssh-dynamic-port-forwarding/socks-jump.md

 ## Conclusion

-There are many ways how it is possible to connecto to internal systems using a jump server, and the possibilities outlined above are by no means exhaustive.
+There are many ways how it is possible to connect to internal systems using a jump server, and the possibilities outlined above are by no means exhaustive.
 In my experience though, SSH provides you with a very powerful tool kit which in most case is available and ready to go without many hurdles.
 Dynamic port forwarding is one of these tools that helped me to be more productive in specific situations, so please give it a try yourself!